Naya Rivera’s Los Feliz Home Sold For $2.69 Million In Just Nine Days

 Back in November of last year, Dorsey filed a lawsuit against The United Water Conservation District and the Parks and Recreation Management in Ventura County, California, where the incident took place.
 The grieving single father cited the company’s negligence and infliction of emotional distress as the reason behind his wrongful death suit.

 The lawsuit also alleges that Rivera’s death could have been prevented.
-The family detailed that the boat that both Rivera and Josey sailed on around lake Piru didn’t comply with Coast Guard safety standards according to Page Six.
+The family detailed that the boat that both Rivera and Josey sailed on around Lake Piru didn’t comply with Coast Guard safety standards according to Page Six.

 Comments